Laguna Copperplate Inscription: Significance

-The inscription is a document demonstrative of pre-Hispanic literacy and culture, and is considered to be a national treasure.
+The inscription demonstrates pre-Hispanic literacy and culture and is considered a national treasure.
 It is currently deposited at the National Museum of Anthropology in Manila.

 It is the earliest document that shows the use of mathematics in precolonial Philippine societies.
-A standard system of weights and measures is demonstrated by the use of precise measurement for gold, and familiarity with rudimentary astronomy is shown by fixing the precise day within the month in relation to the phases of the moon.
+The use of precise measurement for gold demonstrates a standard system of weights and measures, and fixing the precise day within the month in relation to the phases of the moon shows familiarity with rudimentary astronomy.